 Introduction to Databases

-- optimize a relation schema and demonstrate correctness of optimizations
+- optimise a relational schema and demonstrate correctness of optimisations

 - set up a database, implement a schema as well as the queries

 - explain the benefits of separating physical and logical models

 - Database systems